hirosystems/docs/docs/example-apps/public-registry.md

 ## Waiting for transactions

-The method `doContractCall` has a callback `finished` that is called after the user confirmed the transaction.
+The method `doContractCall` has a callback `onFinish` that is called after the user confirmed the transaction.
 This does not mean that the blockchain has accepted and included the transaction on the blockchain.
 It just means that the transaction was broadcasted to the network.
-The transaction id is returned in the `finished` callback as `data.txId`.
+The transaction id is returned in the `onFinish` callback as `data.txId`.
 This id can be used to find the transaction and its processing status on the blockchain.
 The [Stack Blockchain API client library](https://blockstack.github.io/stacks-blockchain-api/client/index.html) provides a convenient method to subscribe to the progress using web sockets.

 ### Step 1: Add dependency